Staff / Part properties

 The Staff / Part Properties dialog allows you to make changes to the display of a staff, adjust its tuning and transposition, change instrument etc. To open:

-- Right-click on a staff and select Staff/Part Properties....
+- Right-click onto either an empty area in a staff, or the instrument name, and select Staff/Part Properties....

 For practical purposes, there are four different types of staff: